GriffinNB/README-generator/README.md

   [MIT](https://opensource.org/licenses/MIT)

   ## Description
   Generates a professional README.
 This application is for the MSU Full Stack Coding Bootcamp.
-Various tutorials and walkthroughs were use in the development of this project.
+Various tutorials and walkthroughs were used in the development of this project.
 Special thanks to FreeCodeCamp.

   ## Link to Demo
   [Video](https://drive.google.com/file/d/1cbvv7mo5yp_Lht-Ti-5upUWKc7RON7Kh/view)